TW-Robotics/SAMYControl/README.md

 A(Controller) -- System-Action --> B(System)
 B -- System State --> A
 ```
-where the selection of actions should lead eventually to the desired goal state of the system.
+where the selection of actions should lead eventually to the desired goal state of the system, while satisfying certain constraints in the intermediate states.
 I will refer to the step performed by a controller for going from a system state to a system-action as a "prediction".

 ```mermaid
 flowchart LR